 - Campaign Strategy (your strategy for a client’s specific campaign)

 This hierarchy ties closely to what your agency can charge your clients—let’s take a closer look at the implications.

 Higher Tier = Higher Fees

-The “higher” your agency works (that is, the closer to Business Strategy), the more you can potentially charge.
+The “higher” your agency works (that is, the closer to Business Strategy at the top), the more you can potentially charge.

-McKinsey does provide execution-related services through its Digital Labs business, but that’s not where consultancies seek to start their client relationships.
+McKinsey does provide execution-related services through its Implementation business (and McKinsey Digital), but that’s not where consultancies seek to start their client relationships.
 Strategy first, then tactics (as I share in my Think, Teach, Do services model).